Maurice Denham: Career

 He made a guest appearance in the BBC science fiction television series Doctor Who in the 1984 serial The Twin Dilemma, the first story to star Colin Baker in the title role as the sixth Doctor.
-He later appeared in the Doctor Who radio serial The Paradise of Death in 1993 alongside Jon Pertwee.
+He later appeared in the Doctor Who radio serial The Paradise of Death in 1993, alongside Jon Pertwee.
 As The Honourable Mr Justice Stephen Rawley in two episodes in 1977 of the BBC TV prison comedy Porridge, he ends up sharing a cell with Ronnie Barker's Fletcher, whom he had sentenced.

 In further radio work, he starred in a BBC Radio 4 version of the Oldest Member, based on stories by P.G.
-Wodehouse, from 1994 to 1999, as Rumpole in Rumpole: The Splendours and Miseries of an Old Bailey Hack, as Dr. Alexandre Manette in A Tale of Two Cities, as 'Father' in Peter Tinniswood's Winston series, and also as Chief Inspector Jules Maigret in several series beginning in 1976.
+Wodehouse, from 1994 to 1999, as Rumpole in Rumpole: The Splendours and Miseries of an Old Bailey Hack, as Alexandre Manette in A Tale of Two Cities, as 'Father' in Peter Tinniswood's Winston series, and also as Chief Inspector Jules Maigret in several series beginning in 1976.
 He also portrayed Hercule Poirot in a BBC radio dramatisation of The Mystery of the Blue Train (1985).

 In his book British Film Character Actors (1982), Terence Pettigrew noted that Denham "had one of the best-known bald heads in British films.
 His face was a minor work of art, a bright-eyed pixie face hand-painted on an egg.
 It could be kindly, sympathetic, gnomish and infinitely expressive.
 He also had one of the most listenable and controlled of English-speaking voices, a legacy from his many years in radio."

+Personal life

+In 1936, Denham married Elizabeth Dunn, with whom he had two sons and a daughter.